realworldocaml/book/en/files-modules-and-programs.md

 initialized to the empty list.

-With `build_counts` defined, we then call the function to build the associating list, sort that list be frequency in descending order, grab the first 10 elements off the list, and the iterate over those ten elements and print them to the screen.
-These operations are tied together using the operator, as described in [xref](#variables-and-functions).
+With `build_counts` defined, we then call the function to build the association list, sort that list be frequency in descending order, grab the first 10 elements off the list, and then iterate over those ten elements and print them to the screen.
+These operations are tied together using the `|>` operator, as described in [xref](#variables-and-functions).